Microgreen growing guide - how to succeed with microgreens

 Guide to green food and fertiliser

 When growing microgreens, it is best if the roots of the plant sprouts have something that can hold the plant firmly while it grows.
-There are many good options here, e.g Coco's fiber, hemp mats, fiber mats, spagnum, rockwool and specially designed plant trays with nets.
+There are many good options here, e.g Coco's fiber, hemp mats, fibre mats, sphagnum, rockwool and special netted planters.
 But many also choose to experiment with paper towels, cotton wool, paper and garden soil etc.

 However, we strongly advise against using garden soil as it contains far too many bacteria and diseases, which can end up contaminating and destroying the delicate microgreen plants and making it inedible.
 But all the other options we mentioned can all lead to really good results.
 FHowever, iber mats and sphagnum are not particularly environmentally friendly, so we recommend using one of the other three options.
 Rockwool has the problem that it can be difficult to buy in small packages, therefore the best choice is typically hemp mats or coconut fiber.